ashrea06/recon/Recon.md

 📄 Public Document Analysis

-Search engine searches can be used to identify various types of office automation documents associated with a given organization.
+## Search engine searches can be used to identify various types of office automation documents associated with a given organization.
 The contents and metadata associated with those documents may contain information useful for executing attacks against the organization.

-Metadata may include employee full names, usernames, email addresses, internal hostnames, IP addresses, UNC paths, applications titles and versions used by the organization.
+**Note** : Metadata may include employee full names, usernames, email addresses, internal hostnames, IP addresses, UNC paths, applications titles and versions used by the organization.
 Document content may also include useful details about the organization such as event details, business relationships, lists of email addresses, phone numbers, among others.

-Execute PowerMeta.
+- Execute PowerMeta.

 🔍 GitHub Analysis

 Analyze the organization's GitHub repositories for sensitive information, hardcoded secrets, and other valuable data.

-``